With eight years in film and television,

 Role: 1st AC / Focus Puller Platform: YouTube

-Narrative focus work for a cinematic film.
+Showcasing cinematic focus work for this Netflix feature film.

 On Set Gallery